MSc Advanced Coaching in Strength and Conditioning

 The Advanced Coaching in Strength and Conditioning course can be studied full time over a year or part-time over two years.
 The following modules will be studied.
-Each has 20 credits with a final applied strength and conditioning solution carrying 60 credits.
 Part-time students can distribute these modules over two years.

 Maximising Human Performance - 20 credits